theodo/dojo-serverless/docs/session-2.md

 To deploy it:

-- Add the dynamo-db table as a ressource in the `serverless.yml` (end of file)
+- Add the dynamo-db table as a ressource in the `serverless.ts` (end of file)
-- Give your lambdas the IAM rights to `Query`, `Put` and `Delete` Items on this table by uncommenting the correct blocks in the `serverless.yml`.
+- Give your lambdas the IAM rights to `Query`, `Put` and `Delete` Items on this table by uncommenting the correct blocks in the `serverless.ts`.
 - Deploy your stack
 - Go to [DynamoDB service](https://eu-west-1.console.aws.amazon.com/dynamodb/home?region=eu-west-1) to check your newly created table.
 Notice the default item attributes: `partitionKey` and `sortKey` from the yml ressource.